AzureMentor/microsoft-graph-docs/concepts/known-issues.md

 ## Calls and online meetings

+> [!NOTE]
-> **Note** Calling and online meetings are currently in preview and are available only in the Microsoft Graph beta endpoint.
+> Calling and online meetings are currently in preview and are available only in the Microsoft Graph beta endpoint.

 - Navigation path `/applications/{id}` is not supported.
 Navigating through the global applications node to the application, even your own, is not allowed.
 Please use the `/app` navigation only.